Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 7. whether the candidate is rejected, queued, or still under review
 8. whether rejection was caused by fit, timing, compensation, level, or process closure

-None of that requires a soul-baring confession from the hiring team.

-It requires treating candidates like callers of a real system.
+None of that requires a soul-baring confession from the hiring team; it requires treating candidates like callers of a real system.

 ## Where Software Could Help